nwinkler/bookmarklet/README.md

 # TODO

-* Check for file type JavaScript
+* Check for file type/grammar JavaScript
-* Copy the bookmarklet to the clipboard
+* Show a message after creating the bookmarklet
 * Uglify the bookmarklet code
 * Offer to include jQuery